On Understanding and Mitigating the Dimensional Collapse of Graph Contrastive Learning: a Non-Maximum Removal Approach: Experiment

 \textbf{Task and datasets.} We compare state-of-the-art methods in the settings of unsupervised graph classification tasks and further extend to node classification, where we can only access the adjacency matrix and node features of graphs without label information.
-We conduct experiments on nine benchmark datasets \cite{tudataset}, including four bioinformatics datasets (PTC-MR, PROTEINS, NCI1, DD) and five social network datasets (COLLAB, IMDB-BINARY, IMDB-MULTI, REDDIT-BINARY, and REDDIT-MULTI-5K) for graph classification tasks and four datasets (Pubmed, Coauthor-CS, Amazon-Photo, Amazon-Computer) for node classification tasks.
-Details of datasets are in Appendix~C.
+We conduct experiments on nine benchmark datasets \cite{tudataset}, including four bioinformatics datasets (PTC-MR, PROTEINS, NCI1, DD) and five social network datasets (COLLAB, IMDB-BINARY, IMDB-MULTI, REDDIT-BINARY, and REDDIT-M5K) for graph classification tasks and four datasets (Pubmed, Coauthor-CS, Amazon-Photo, Amazon-Computer) for node classification tasks.
+Datasets details are in Appendix~\ref{app:datasets}.